nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 ## Data Model Changes

-The following backwards-incompatible changes have been made to the data model.
+The following backwards-incompatible changes have been made to the data model in Nautobot.

 ### Status Fields